qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 PYSIDE6_OPTION_FT             unset, and that is the only supported setting:
-                              it means every bit there is, including the ones added after whatever is reading this PYSIDE6_OPTION_FT=0b011       the two locks only PYSIDE6_OPTION_FT=off         without any of them
+                              it means every bit there is, including the ones added after whatever is reading this PYSIDE6_OPTION_FT="~0x1000"   all of them except ConstructorClaim PYSIDE6_OPTION_FT=0b011       the two locks only PYSIDE6_OPTION_FT=off         without any of them
 ```

+A leading `~` means "all of them except these", so a counterproof names
+only the measure it takes away.
+The quotes are for zsh, which rejects a bare
+`~0x1000` as a user name.

 The inventory lives in `sbkftoptions.h` and nowhere else - a copy of it goes
 stale, and a stale copy is invisible in a result, because the run simply